 Free radicals are molecules that are missing an electron in their outer rings, making them unstable.
-We are exposed to these free radicals from things like UV rays, pollution, cigarette smoke and stress.
-Free radicals are thought to cause a number of skin conditions related to aging, including skin darkening, inflammation, and the breakdown of collagen and elastin – elements that make the skin plump and youthful.
+UV rays, pollution, cigarette smoke and stress are all things that expose us to these free radicals.
+Free radicals are also thought to cause a number of skin conditions related to aging, including skin darkening, inflammation, and the breakdown of collagen and elastin – elements that make the skin plump and youthful.
 Years of exposure to free radicals causes our skin to show signs of aging.

 Advancements and discoveries in modern skin care have resulted in a solution in the form of antioxidants.
 As an antioxidant, L-ascorbic Acid (also known as Vitamin C) has garnered serious attention.
 Research shows that it stimulates collagen production, while simultaneously working as an anti-inflammatory to speed up wound healing.
 While eating your citrus every day is certainly healthy, it alone will not be effective in the fight against the aging process.
 When ingested, a very small percentage of Vitamin C actually reaches the skin.
-Topical application is preferred for maximum skin care benefit, and L-ascorbic Acid is the only form of topical Vitamin C every morning for protection against free radical damage, and start seeing results in as little as 8-12 weeks.
+Topical application is necessary for maximum skin care benefit.
+L-ascorbic Acid is the only form of topical Vitamin C every morning for protection against free radical damage.
+You start seeing the results in as little as 8-12 weeks.